Donald Trump 2020 presidential campaign: Other groups

 In late January 2017, several members of Trump's 2016 campaign staff formed America First Policies, a pro-Trump political nonprofit.
 Those involved included former deputy campaign chairs Rick Gates and David Bossie.
 Brad Parscale and Katrina Pierson were also involved.
 Additionally involved were Nick Ayers and Marty Obst, both of whom served as advisors to Mike Pence during the 2016 campaign.
 Trump's former White House Deputy Chief of Staff Katie Walsh has also joined the organization.
 Near the end of May, members of the organization (including Walsh) participated in meetings at the RNC's D.C. offices with members Trump's family to discuss campaign strategy.

 In 2017, Matt Braynard, a key member of Trump's 2016 campaign staff, established the organization Look Ahead America.
 The organization took steps to target inactive voters in places such as New Hampshire, a state Trump came close to winning in 2016.
 Look Ahead America claimed it would not coordinate its efforts with the president.
 In the week after the 2020 election, Braynard launched a group called The Voter Integrity Fund to review public records for indications of election malfeasance.
 On December 1, 2020, he tweeted that Biden's election was illegitimate: "If the issues we raised are not resolved...[Biden] cannot be considered 'president' but [should] instead [be] referred to as the #presidentialoccupant."
 Trump retweeted Braynard's comment several hours later.

 In August 2018, a group called the 45 Alliance was formed.
 All three of the group's officers had served on Trump's transition team, and two of them also served in Trump's White House.
-During the calendar year in which the 45 Alliance was formed, it was entirely funded by Trump for America, a nonprofit that supported Trump's transition ($150,000); by America First Policies ($150,000); and by the Republican National Committee ($75,000).
+During the calendar year in which the 45 Alliance was formed, it was entirely funded by Trump for America, a nonprofit that supported Trump's 2016 transition ($150,000); by America First Policies ($150,000); and by the Republican National Committee ($75,000).
 Neil Corkery is in charge of the 45 Alliance's finances.
 "He has ties to several high-profile dark money operations," Walker Davis wrote, "like the Wellspring Committee and Judicial Crisis Network.
 In 2018, an anonymous million-dollar contribution to President Trump's inauguration was linked to him."

+Black Voices for Trump was an initiative of the campaign which raised support for Donald Trump among African Americans.

+In August 2023, Harrison Floyd, the executive director of Black Voices for Trump, was charged with three felonies as part of the prosecution of Donald Trump in Georgia.